Microsoft/azure-docs.pt-pt/articles/cosmos-db/manage-with-powershell.md

 Get-AzResource -ResourceType Microsoft.DocumentDb/databaseAccounts | ft
 ```

-### <a id="get-account"></a> Obter as propriedades de uma conta do Cosmos do Azure
+### <a id="get-account"></a>Obter as propriedades de uma conta do Azure Cosmos

-Este comando permite-lhe obter as propriedades de uma conta do Cosmos do Azure existente.
+Esse comando permite que você obtenha as propriedades de uma conta existente do Azure Cosmos.

 ```azurepowershell-interactive
 # Get the properties of an Azure Cosmos Account